 1. Burden on the poor: Ratifying the recent TransLink vote ratifies, also, another 25-cent single zone fare increase.
 25-cents doesn't sound like much when you say it quickly, does it?
-Yet that increase 'punishes' both those who have no alternative but to use transit - i.e. the poor, the physically and mentally handicapped and students - and those who, for one reason or another, opt to do what TransLink urges, i.e. "leave the car and take the bus'.
+Yet that increase 'punishes' both those who have no alternative but to use transit - the poor, the physically and mentally handicapped and students - and those who, for one reason or another, opt to do what TransLink urges, i.e. "leave the car and take the bus'.
 The punishment last time around cost an average single-zone rider +/- \$175/annually!
-So, over two years then, Joe and Jane Average will absorb a hit of \$350...In actual fact, of course, the hit will be much higher than that, because Joe and Jane can rarely keep their travel to a single zone.
-On top of all that, as we have seen recently, even if the fares are increased and the additional taxes levied, there is still no guarantee that services w! ill be cut.
+So, over two years then, Joe and Jane Average will absorb a hit of \$350...In actual fact, of course, the hit will be much higher than that, double if they happen to be married, because Joe and Jane can rarely keep their travel to a single zone.
+On top of all that, as we have seen recently, even if the fares are increased and the additional taxes levied, there is st! ill no guarantee that services will not be cut.
 In fact, if we do not succeed in doing something to curb the insane and unconscionable pursuit of more and more SkyTrain, I am personally willing to guarantee that ever-increasing fares and taxes will become the norm.